-The Massachusetts Chapter of the National Academy of Elder Law Attorneys (MassNAELA) is a non-profit organization that was incorporated in 1992, to serve the legal profession and the public with the following mission:
+The Massachusetts Chapter of the National Academy of Elder Law Attorneys (MassNAELA) is a non-profit voluntary association whose members consist of a dedicated group of elder law and special needs attorneys across the Commonwealth of Massachusetts.
+MassNAELA was incorporated in 1992, to serve the legal profession and the public with the following mission:

 Elder law attorneys are, of course, bound by Massachusetts Rules of Professional Conduct.
-MANAELA’s Aspirational Standards build upon and supplement those rules.
+MassNAELA’s Aspirational Standards build upon and supplement those rules.
 Attorneys who aspire to and meet these Standards will elevate their level of professionalism in the practice of Elder Law, and enhance the quality of service to their clients.
 As attorneys meet these Standards, the practice of Elder Law will be raised to a higher standard of professionalism.

 As a condition of membership, an attorney must pledge to support the Aspirational Standards for the practice of Elder and Special Needs Law.